heldrida/reactatouille-boilerplate/README.md

 ## Getting Started

 These instructions will get you a copy of the command line tool, that you'll be able to use to generate or quick start a new project boilerplate.
-To do so please run the command below, that will install `reactstart` has a global:
+To do so please run the command below, that will install `reacstart` has a global:

 ```
 npm install -g reacstart